GuideNepalInvestingNEPSESIPFDYoung Investor

 Fixed deposit

 What it is.
-A bank deposit at a fixed rate for a fixed term — typically 1, 2, 3, or 5 years.
-Currently around 5–6% gross at most commercial banks (top end ~5.5% on 1-year), 5% TDS on interest above NPR 25,000/year.
+A bank deposit at a fixed rate for a fixed term, usually 1, 2, 3, or 5 years.
+Currently around 5–6% gross at most commercial banks (top end ~5.5% on 1-year), with 6% TDS on interest, from the first rupee.

 A starter allocation

 • Mutual fund SIP — 60%.
-One scheme, one auto-debit, low ceremony.
+One scheme, one auto-debit, minimal ceremony.

 • Fixed deposit — 20%.
 A laddered FD for 1–3 year goals or as the buffer above your emergency fund.